 Remember: Assume they know more.
 When they argue about something, listen and give in.
 When it comes to what’s healthy, of course, they should choose their food.
-When it comes to video games, violent or not, of course they should own it if they want it.
+When it comes to video games, violent or not, of course, they should own them if they want it.
 When it comes to bedtime, unquestionably your kids know better what is good for them.
-You get the idea here… easy start!
+You get the idea here… an easy start!
 But really, it’s only the beginning.

 Lesson #2: Work harder at your children’s happiness, work harder at your children’s success and work harder at your children’s lives than they do.